agrc/gis.utah.gov/_posts/2019-06-11-sgid-then-and-now.md

 In 1982, the Automated Geographic Reference, or AGR, was established with the goal to catalog and maintain this data.
 AGR entered the modern era in 1984 with the purchase of ARC/INFO on a PRIME minicomputer.

 In 1989, AGRC was created (replacing AGR).
-That change brought new priorities to the agency and at the top of the list was the completion of the SGID.
+That change brought with it new GIS-related priorities and at the top of the list was the completion of the SGID.
 AGRC entered into a contract with the Governor’s Office of Planning and Budget for $80,000 to assist in the effort.
 As a result, the first SGID infrastructure was completed in 1991.

 The SGID was further solidified in 1991 with the passage of [Senate Bill 21](https://le.utah.gov/xcode/Title63F/Chapter1/63F-1-S507.html).
 Passing unanimously, this bill created the AGRC and the SGID in state statute and eliminated many uncertainties such as future funding for the database and AGRC’s responsibilities.